 Nicotine patches are a safer option for your baby, but still introduce a chemical into your body.
 Quitting “cold turkey” or tapering smoking so as not to have these damaging chemicals at all should be strongly considered.

 Consumption of high amounts of alcohol is known to have serious effects on the baby (fetal alcohol spectrum disorder, FASD).
 Children with FASD struggle with depression and anxiety, and experience difficulties in social interactions and relationships.
 There is no known safe amount of alcohol during pregnancy.
 Therefore, the safest choice is not to consume any alcohol while you are pregnant or if you might become pregnant.
 If you need help with alcohol dependency, talk to your health care provider.

 Read more here.

-Opioids refer to several drugs, including heroin, methadone, oxycodone, fentanyl, and morphine, and are often used for pain relief.
-Some women take prescribed opioids for pain control, others use illicit forms of opioids such as heroin, and some women use opiate substitution for treatment of addiction to other drugs.
-There is an increasing amount of women who continue to use opioids during pregnancy, despite the consequences of poor health outcomes for the baby.
-Many opioids have been associated with fetal growth restriction, miscarriage, stillbirth, premature labour, neonatal abstinence syndrome and sudden infant death syndrome.
+Opioids refer to several drugs, including heroin, methadone, hydromorphone, fentanyl, and morphine.
+Some women take prescribed opioids for pain control, others use unregulated forms of opioids such as heroin, and some women use opioid substitutes such as methadone for treatment of addiction.
+Many women who use opioids continue to use them during pregnancy, although they carry a serious risk of poor health outcomes for the baby.
+Many opioids have been associated with miscarriage, reduced fetal growth, premature labour, stillbirth, withdrawal symptoms in newborns, and sudden infant death syndrome.
 There are safe and effective treatments available to help women manage opioid use during pregnancy.
 Speak with your health care provider to learn more about your options.

 Amphetamines are a growing concern among pregnant women, particularly among young pregnant women.
 Some amphetamines are taken as prescribed medication to manage attention impairments or sleep disorders and others are used as an illicit drug for the purpose of a high.
 Often amphetamines are used in conjunction with other substances, making it difficult to establish clear associations between this drug and the effect on health outcomes.
 However, there is evidence that has shown that amphetamine use during pregnancy is associated with fetal growth restriction, premature labour, and neonatal withdrawal syndrome.